RafaelCRAraujo/RafaelCRAraujo.github.io/README.md

 # Welcome

-I am a Senior Analyst of Sustainable Infrastructure at <a href="https://www.climatepolicyinitiative.org/">Climate Policy Initiative</a> and a PhD student of Economics at <a href="https://epge.fgv.br/en">Getulio Vargas Foundation</a>, Rio de Janeiro, Brazil.
+I am a Senior Analyst of Sustainable Infrastructure at <a href="https://www.climatepolicyinitiative.org/">Climate Policy Initiative</a>.
+I hold a PhD in economics from <a href="https://epge.fgv.br/en">Getulio Vargas Foundation</a>, Rio de Janeiro, Brazil.

 I am interested in environmental issues and their social effects.